Hyde Park, London

 The park was established by Henry VIII in 1536 when he took the land from Westminster Abbey and used it as a hunting ground.
 It opened to the public in 1637 and quickly became popular, particularly for May Day parades.
 Major improvements occurred in the early 18th century under the direction of Queen Caroline.
-Several duels took place in Hyde Park during this time, often involving members of the nobility.
-The Great Exhibition of 1851 was held in the park, for which The Crystal Palace, designed by Joseph Paxton, was erected.
+The park also became a place for duels during this time, often involving members of the nobility.
+In the 19th century, the Great Exhibition of 1851 was held in the park, for which The Crystal Palace, designed by Joseph Paxton, was erected.

 Free speech and demonstrations have been a key feature of Hyde Park since the 19th century.
 Speakers' Corner has been established as a point of free speech and debate since 1872, while the Chartists, the Reform League, the suffragettes, and the Stop the War Coalition have all held protests there.
-In the late 20th century, the park was known for holding large-scale free rock music concerts, featuring groups such as Pink Floyd, The Rolling Stones and Queen.
+In the late 20th century, the park was known for holding large-scale free rock music concerts, featuring groups such as Pink Floyd, the Rolling Stones and Queen.
 Major events in the park have continued into the 21st century, such as Live 8 in 2005, and the annual Hyde Park Winter Wonderland from 2007.

 Geography

-Hyde Park is the largest Royal Park in central London.
-It is bounded on the north by Bayswater Road, to the east by Park Lane, and to the south by Knightsbridge.
+Hyde Park is a Royal Park in central London, bounded on the north by Bayswater Road, to the east by Park Lane, and to the south by Knightsbridge.
 Further north is Paddington, further east is Mayfair and further south is Belgravia.
 To the southeast, outside the park, is Hyde Park Corner, beyond which is Green Park, St. James's Park and Buckingham Palace Gardens.
 The park has been Grade I listed on the Register of Historic Parks and Gardens since 1987.

 To the west, Hyde Park merges with Kensington Gardens.
 The dividing line runs approximately between Alexandra Gate to Victoria Gate via West Carriage Drive and the Serpentine Bridge.
 The Serpentine is to the south of the park area.
 Kensington Gardens has been separate from Hyde Park since 1728, when Queen Caroline divided them.
 Hyde Park covers 142 ha, and Kensington Gardens covers 111 ha, giving a total area of 253 ha.
 During daylight, the two parks merge seamlessly into each other, but Kensington Gardens closes at dusk, and Hyde Park remains open throughout the year from 5 a.m. until midnight.